WilliamCCHuang/RL/isaac_lab_demo/finish_gate_drive/README.md

 The agent receives two types of observations:
 1. The image captured by the car’s camera, with shape `(num_envs, H, W, 3)`.
 2. The car’s state with shape `(num_envs, 8)`.
 It includes:
-    * the root link’s linear and angular velocities in the simulation world frame, and
+    * the car’s linear and angular velocities in the simulation world frame, and
     * the actions applied to the throttle and steering.

 ## Action